CPC Definition - Subclass C21D

 Special rules of classification

-• If the alloy composition is given it needs to be classified in C22C 38/00 in the corresponding sub-group(s).
+• If the ferrous alloy composition is disclosed, it should be classified in the appropriate subgroups of C22C 38/00.

-• All the disclosed heat treatments (claims, description, examples, figures/diagrams) are classified.
+• All the disclosed heat treatments (in the claims, description, examples, figures or diagrams) are classified.

 Heat treatments of cast-iron